-Personal injury protection (PIP) insurance covers you regardless of whether you cause an accident (are "at-fault") -- up to $10,000 minus your deductible amount.
+Personal injury protection insurance covers you regardless of whether you cause an accident (are "at-fault") − up to $10,000 minus your deductible amount.
 PIP is designed to reduce the necessity of suing for reimbursement of medical and related bills from auto accidents.
 PIP pays:

-Property Damage Liability Insurance pays for damage you, or members of your family, cause to another person’s property while driving.
+Property damage liability insurance pays for damage that you, or members of your family, cause to another person’s property while driving.
 The term "property" includes, for example, a fence, telephone pole or building, as well as another car.

 Coverage applies even if you drive someone else's car.
 Depending on the terms and conditions of your policy, it may also include anyone else who uses your car with your permission.